vangrieg/Gig-Performer/README.md

 # Gig-Performer
-Scripts, rackspaces, panels, overlay templates and other Gig Performer customizations
+Scripts, rackspaces, panels, overlay templates and other [Gig Performer](https://gigperformer.com/) customizations.
+See GP forum links for descriptions and discussions.

 ## Gig files